Pulsed Optical Injection Steering in Multistable Semiconductor Laser Arrays under Correlated Noise: Theory

-Equilibrium points and their stability for this model were computed using the approach in Appendix~\ref{app:stability_analysis} over a range of coupling strengths ($\kappa_c$) and coupling phase ($\phi_p$) to demonstrate the strong multi-stability present in the system.
-We plotted equilibrium branches for an array of two lasers detuned by 4 GHz in Fig.~\ref{fig:eq_branches} where (a) shows the CLM frequency branches, (b) shows the total field intensity branches, (c) shows how these branches are related in 3D space along with how they connect through varying the coupling phase in (d) to form a smooth stability manifold.
+Equilibrium points and their stability for this model were computed using the approach in Appendix~\ref{app:stability_analysis} over a range of coupling strengths ($\kappa_c$) and coupling phase ($\phi_p$) to demonstrate the strong multistability present in the system.
+We plotted equilibrium branches for an array of two lasers detuned by 4 GHz in Fig.~\ref{fig:eq_branches} where, panel (a) shows the CLM frequency branches, panel (b) shows the total field intensity branches, and panel (c) shows how these branches are related in three-dimensional (3D) space along with how they connect through varying the coupling phase in panel (d) to form a smooth stability manifold.